 The lockdowns that followed the arrival of Covid-19 in the UK in March 2020, has seen the whole country suffer.
 From mid 2020 I joined calls for more thought of the impact lockdowns had on people's well being, jobs and business.
-I supported the Time for Recovery plans, which asked the Government to pledge that it will support Five Reasonable Demands to help the UK’s recovery from Covid-19 and ensure balance in its approach to the crisis:
+I supported a number of initiatives in the City to help businesses recover, and I hope we will not return to more severe restrictions.
+We need to find acceptance that this virus is with us and avoid more lockdowns.

 - Behave with humanity

 Curbing the liberty and essential freedoms must be avoided, we must always act with humanity.

 We need balanced policy on Covid-19 alongside healthcare for other ailments, or we risk backlogs of other treatments.

 - Public review and inquiry to learn lessons

 We need to examine every aspect of the response to Covid-19.
 That includes the huge impact on other aspects of health care, such as cancer; the economic impact, and the impact on education.